lexmerca/TTIPv2_ToC/README.md

 #### 2.1 From Codification of Law to 'Code is Law' and the Digitalization of Trade

-#### 2.2 A Transatlantic Trade and Investment Partnership, 'version 2.0'?
+#### 2.2 A Transatlantic Trade and Investment Partnership 'version 2.0'?

 ## 3. Exploring the Multilateral Interface: Public International Law